Football fans left queuing at Nottingham railway station ahead of play-off final

 “It’s going to be mad going back again.”

-Thousands of Forest fans are expected to make the journey to London.
+Thousands of Forest fans were expected to make the journey to London.

 EMR has since relaxed its ticket restrictions to enable customers with booked tickets to travel on any service.